-Adequate wages and benefits in the local workforce reduce the need for social service and criminal justice expenditures.
+Smart policy and adequate wages and benefits in the local workforce reduce the need for social service and criminal justice expenditures.
 In recent years, the City, via voter initiative and action of the City Council, implemented an increase in the minimum wage and a requirement to offer sick and safe leave for most fulltime employees.
 After sustained action by Tacoma and many other local governments, the voters of Washington implemented minimum wage and paid leave policies statewide.